237LR/tydy-legal/privacy-policy.md

 - **Opt-out**: Unsubscribe from notifications

 ### Exercising Your Rights
-To exercise these rights, contact us at privacy@tydy.app
+To exercise these rights, contact us at karoljaworsky@gmail.com

 ## Children's Privacy